 Route length: 16 km on foot.

-Route length: 90 km by car, 6 km on foot.
+Route length: 50 km by car, 80 km by boat, 6 km on foot.

-Route length: 80 km by boat, 160 km by car.
+Route length: 50 km by car.

 After breakfast at the tourist complex, a transfer to the airport will be arranged.

-Next two nights will be spent in the Altai Rest tourist base in Aktash village.
+Located in Aktash village.
 You will be accommodated in wooden two-person cabins with double or twin beds.
 Each house has a bathroom with a shower and a panoramic river view.
 There is a sauna and a summerhouse on the territory.

-For another two nights you will stay in Dolina Vodopadov tourist base (Rus. for The Waterfalls Valley).
 It is located in the Chulyshman Valley.
 There are 12 warm houses, a cafe, and a Russian sauna with a small swimming pool on the territory.
 Each house has 3 twin beds, a stove, and a toilet with a sink.

 Clothing and shoes for hot and sunny weather: